HEFA Feedstock Risk: When Cheap Lipids Disappear

 Structured Go/No-Go Output

-Viable Go Parity gap <= -$0.15/gal and parity probability remains high under base assumptions
+Go Parity gap <= -$0.15/gal and parity probability remains high under base assumptions Proceed to diligence with standard procurement and policy controls.

 Current regime highlights from Figure 5:

-• Low feedstock / low credit: Non-viable
+• Low feedstock / low credit: No-Go

-• Mid feedstock / modeled credit: Marginal
+• Mid feedstock / modeled credit: Conditional Go

-• High feedstock / high credit: Fragile
+• High feedstock / high credit: Rework

 Constraint Statement (DG-PFF)